 How do we at Acentech design security systems to ensure physical safety and fail-proof security?
 Here are several examples and some of our top design criteria:

-Defining building entry locations with the owner is a critical step in the process.
+This is a critical step in the process of designing security systems.
 There could be multiple entrances into the building i.e. main entrance, rear entrance and employee entrance, and there could also be exit only doors, parking garages and loading docks.
 All of these locations need to be accounted for and designed into the building’s security system.

 For the sake of brevity, we’ll be focusing on the main lobby and the secured parking garage.
 These locations typically feature equipment and security devices that are seamlessly integrated to secure your intelligent building.